Draft Physical Literacy Consensus Statement for England

 Over the past 6 months, an expert panel of researchers and professionals have been working to develop a Physical literacy Consensus for England.
 The consensus statement aims to provide a shared understanding of what physical literacy is.

 Who is it for?

 The consensus statement aims to be accessible to the average person – whether it be a parent, teacher, coach, healthcare professional, policymaker, or any other member of the public.
 The consensus statement also aims to be applicable across education, sport, health, community, and wider sectors – ‘uniting’ perspectives on physical literacy.

-See below for the draft consensus statement
+The draft consensus statement

-Please note – the draft consensus statement does not constitute formal Sport England guidance.
+The draft consensus statement does not constitute formal Sport England guidance.
 The consensus statement is provisional and may change after consultation.